auroraGPT-ANL/questions-ui/README.md

 + check the logs `sudo journalctl -u questionsui.service`
 + edit the systemd service file `sudoedit /etc/systemd/system/questionsui.service` for this sevice
 + edit any files in `/app`

+If you need more permissions than this, Robert Underwood, Franck Cappello, and CELS support have administrative priviledges.

 All other requests need to go through CELS support `help@cels.anl.gov`.